 If you plan to use camp grounds in Europe my best recommendation is to purchase an ACSI camping card.
 ACSI is a non-peak season discount program containing over 3000 campsites around Europe.

-It saved us hundreds of dollars in camp ground fees in the low and shoulder seasons over the 5 months.
+We saved hundreds of dollars camping through Europe in the low and shoulder seasons over the 5 months with our ACSI card.
 You need to order this before you arrive in Europe (unless you have a friend who is local) and make sure you allow plenty of time to receive the membership card and guides.

 We bought them directly from ACSI and had them sent to a UK address.
 They took about 6 weeks to arrive.
 It was worth paying a little extra for access to their mobile app as it was a good way to search for campsites in the general direction we were heading in.